hexchat/documentation/faq.rst

 Why are channels joined before identifying?
 -------------------------------------------

-There are 3 ways to authenticate before joining a channel, all are network dependant but nickserv is common:
+There are 3 ways to authenticate before joining a channel, all are network dependant but nickserv is common and SASL is the best:

 1. Use a Nickserv password and increase the delay before joining in :menuselection:`Settings --> Preferences --> Advanced`